imageio/imageio/docs/classes.rst

   .. py:method:: imageio.Format.can_read(request)

-    Get whether this format can read data from the specified file.
+    Get whether this format can read data from the specified uri.

   .. _insertdocs-imageio-Format-can_save:

   .. py:method:: imageio.Format.can_save(request)

-    Get whether this format can save data to the speciefed file.
+    Get whether this format can save data to the speciefed uri.

   .. _insertdocs-imageio-Format-read: